OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/page.markdown

 ## Page

-The `Page` component serves as the root of a screen in an app.
+The `Page` component serves as the main view of a screen in an app.
 Its children will be displayed on the screen.
-It supports adding a navigation bar to the top of the page using the `renderToolbar` prop.
+It is possible to add a navigation bar to the top of the page using the `renderToolbar` property.

 ```
 <Page>